Easter, the Best Love Story Ever Told

 The Best Love Story Ever Toldbible verses from the grit and grace team on grace

-On the third day, two ladies he loved, Mary Magdalene and Mary the mother of Salome and James the younger, approached the tomb.
+On the third day, two ladies he loved, Mary Magdalene and Mary, the mother of Salome and James the younger, approached the tomb.
 Their grief, palpable in every step they took, was replaced by dismay and confusion.
 Peering ahead, they saw that the stone was rolled away and the grave was empty.
 He was gone.

 He had conquered sin; he had conquered death!
-He had defeated the grave so that those who followed him could as well.
+He had defeated the grave so those who followed him could also.
 Over the next month, as he walked this Earth, their sorrow was turned to joy and their defeat into triumph as they learned he was alive.
 He had paid the ultimate price and made the only sacrifice that would provide the bridge between God and man.

 His death and suffering was for all.
 He died for those who greeted him as their conqueror, only to turn their backs.
 He died for those who walked by his side, even though only a few followed him to the very end.
-He died for the one who betrayed him, and for the one who denied him.
+He died for the one who betrayed him and for the one who denied him.

 He died for the religious leaders, whose only focus was to bring about his death to retain their power.
 He died for the government leaders who believed his death was in their hands.
 He died for the soldiers, who drove the nails through his outstretched arms and ridiculed him in his dying moments.
 He died for the secret followers who were more concerned with the opinion of man than God.